Questions & Answers

 - Semiconductors, as a source of radiation and heat

-- Various connection technologies as electrical and thermally conductive components of the chip
+- Various connection technologies as electrically and thermally conductive components of the chip

 - Housing as a protective function

-The appearances of faults in the LED can be divided into several main groups.
-First, there are catastrophic failures, which are complete or temporary interruptions caused by the chip or faults in the electrical path.
-The interruption can be caused by mechanical overload and chemical or thermal processes.
-Another type of catastrophic failure is an electrical short circuit.
-Electrical overload and silver growth play a role here.
+LED failures can be categorized into several main groups.
+First, there are total failures, which can be either complete or temporary interruptions caused by the chip itself or by disturbances in the electrical path.
+These interruptions can be caused by mechanical overload, chemical, or thermal processes.
+Another type of total failure is an electrical short circuit.
+Here, electrical overload and silver growth play a role.

-Degradation failures are changes in the optical, electrical or thermal characteristics or a combination of several, with the "light reduction" of the LED being the most obvious degradation.
-In reality, however, the decrease in light is preceded by other changes in the various parameters.
-Degradation often precedes total failure.
-A special type of degradation failures are reversible processes caused by current or other stress.
-These errors can be caused by specific tests, such as a temperature change test, and can thus be selected.
+Degradation failures involve changes in optical, electrical, or thermal properties, or a combination thereof, with the "light reduction" of the LED being the most obvious form of degradation.
+In reality, however, other changes in the various parameters precede the light reduction.
+Often, degradation precedes total failure.
+A specific type of degradation failure involves reversible processes caused by current or other stress.
+These failures can be induced and thus identified through targeted tests, such as temperature cycling tests.

 - Bond wire detachment due to mechanical influences